ray-project/ray/doc/source/deploy-on-kubernetes.rst

   ray-worker-5c49b7cc57-zzfg2   1/1     Running   0          0s

-To validate that the restart behavior is working properly, try killing pods checking that they are restarted by Kubernetes:
+To validate that the restart behavior is working properly, try killing pods and checking that they are restarted by Kubernetes:

 .. code-block:: shell